TheLakeMan/Hyperion/BUILD_STATUS.md

    - Add comprehensive unit tests for each component
    - Add integration tests for the full pipeline

-## Using VS Code for TinyAI Development
+## Using VS Code for Hyperion Development

-To work on the TinyAI project using VS Code:
+To work on the Hyperion project using VS Code:

 1. **Build the Project**:
    - Use VS Code tasks: `Ctrl+Shift+P` → "Tasks: Run Task" → "Build Debug"